 But what about patients who do not live in a country where medical cannabis is legal or fibromyalgia a qualifying condition?
 Many are finding relief from taking the non-psychoactive cannabinoid Cannabidiol, otherwise known as CBD.

-Fibromyalgia blogger Donna Gregory shares her experience of trying CBD.
+Fibromyalgia blogger Donna Gregory shares her experience of trying CBD oil for fibromyalgia.
 “When I received my oil, I used it sublingually every 6-8 hours.
 I was surprised by what happened over the next 24 hours.
 After my third dose of CBD oil I noticed the pain in my lower extremities greatly reduced.
 I continued putting the drops under my tongue for the next week and as I did so, it relieved the majority of my pain.
 I have other fibro friends who report similar results.”

 Jo Allen, a British former intensive care nurse who now has to use a wheelchair for anything more than short distances, has found CBD to work on subtler level.
 “CBD has definitely helped,” says Jo.
 “I’m now off my sleeping tablets.
 It helped me through withdrawals from Oxynorm and has since helped me reduce them significantly.
 It is a gentle effect and it’s only when you look back you can say ohh right yes that is better.”

-Time for more research into CBD and fibromyalgia?
+Time for More Research into CBD and Fibromyalgia?

 It is surprising then, despite the amount of anecdotal accounts reporting on the effectiveness of CBD oil for fibromyalgia symptoms, that so far only randomised clinical trials using THC based drugs have been conducted.
 Surely, it is time to officially prove once and for all what many patients have found through personal experience: that cannabis oil abundant in CBD can effectively reduce fibromyalgia pain, with the added benefit of allowing patients to cut down on potentially harmful and addictive opioid based medication.